-AJ Park acts for a wide range of clients, from solo inventors, entrepreneurs, and SMEs to government institutions, multinationals and major listed companies.
+AJ Park acts for a wide range of clients, from international agents to government institutions, multinationals and major listed companies.
 We are proud to represent a large number of innovative and iconic companies in Australia and New Zealand, as well as over a third of the global Fortune 500.

 New Zealand Law Awards 2020

 AJ Park named Intellectual Property Specialist Law Firm of the Year and awarded ‘Excellence’ in the Legal Personnel Employer of Choice (<50 lawyers) category.Read more

 Chambers and Partners Asia-Pacific 2021